FrankFcc/FrankFcc.github.io/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+  # - icon: cv
-    icon_pack: ai
+  #   icon_pack: ai
-    link: uploads/resume.pdf
+  #   link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Hi, I'm Changcheng, a first-year Ph.D. advised by <a href="https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/">Prof. Ram Nevatia</a> at the University of Southern California.
+Before that, I obtained my master degree under the guidance of <a href="https://chensun.me/index.html">Prof. Chen Sun</a> at Brown University in 2023.
+I completed my bachelor degree in Computer Science at the University of Illinois Urbana-Champaign in 2021.
 I'm broadly interested in Computer Vision where my current research mainly focuses on leveraging large language models(LLMs) in solving different downstream vision tasks.
 My long-term goal is to learn how multimodalities input and LLMs can help in building more robust and generalizable computational models, which can achieve reliable performance inferencing on out-of-distribution data and can be easily transferable on downstream tasks.
 {style="text-align: justify;"}